 Burnt trees and bumble bees - Spring between Gavião and Belver

-I'm writing this in the present tense because I can't sleep.
+I'm writing this in the present tense, because I can't sleep.
 Burt [the van] is broken, but we still don't know if this is the end of the road.
 Hopefully the mechanic will tell us in the morning and the wait, at least, will be over.
-On life's scale of problems, this is small fry, but I'm not good at waiting.
+On life's scale of problems, this is small fry, but I'm not very patient.

-This is now our forth night here in Gavião.
+This is now our fourth night here in Gavião.
 I spent the first day moping in the room of our guesthouse; it was raining, but I still should have ventured outside.
-By yesterday I was already stir crazy; irritable and bored.
-The sun came out, so I walked out of the village, down the main road, round an empty roundabout and out of sight.
+By yesterday I was already stir crazy: irritable and bored.
+The sun came out, so I walked out of the village, down the main road, round an empty roundabout, and out of sight.
 The roadside trees, plots of tall cabbage and distant barking dogs did me good.
-This place didn't even know I was there.
+This place didn't know I was there.
 I floated loosely through reality like Schrödinger's cat, wondering if I might have disappeared.

 well and wild flowers between Gavião and Belver

-I veered off down a small track.
+I veered off down a narrow track.
 Marked as municipal land, I hoped not to upset anyone, but was happy to be off the tarmac.
 Rows of cultivated vines gave way to wildflowers.
-Buzzing clouds of yellow, white and purple floated over the green.
-The air was sweet, but I couldn't find which flowers it was coming from.
-Do so many flowers always smell like that?
+Buzzing clouds of yellow, white, and purple floated above the green.
+The air was sweet, but I couldn't find which flowers it was coming from; do so many always smell like that?

 wild flowers between Gavião and Belver